Biden and Classified Documents - February 8th, Hour 1

 All right, 25 to the top of the hour.

-If you want to be a part of the program, uh I can't believe Karin Jean-Pierre is trying to compare Biden mixing up, oh, let's see, talking to dead people like Helmut Cole and Francois Mitterrand uh twice in a week and not rem remembering Hamas and stuttering and stammering and you know, mumbling and bumbling, etc.
+I can't believe Karine Jean-Pierre is trying to compare Biden mixing up, oh, let's see, talking to dead people like Helmut Cole and Francois Mitterrand twice in a week and not remembering Hamas and stuttering and stammering and mumbling and bumbling, et cetera, somehow comparable to me mixing up the name of Jason Chavitz and Matt Gates, which I have no recollection of anyway, but putting all of that fun stuff aside.

 This is basically more a report on how awful Joe Biden's cognitive state is than anything else.

-I mean, why the special counsel chose to actually admit that he concluding no criminal charges warranted in this manner, quote, Biden would likely present himself to a jury as a sympathetic, well-meaning elderly man with a poor memory.
+I mean, why the special counsel chose to actually admit that he concluding no criminal charges warranted in this manner, quote, Biden would likely present himself to a jury as a sympathetic, well-meaning, elderly man with a poor memory.

 They discovered all of these materials in either his garage or his home office or any one of the other two locations.